tschumel/MMM-handball-netz/README.md

 Any league included here need to be included in `'show'` as well to show the league on your mirror.

 ## Replacements
-There is a `replacements.json` file in the directory including all teams of the free plan.
+There is a `replacements.json` file in the directory including some example of original team names with shortend spellings.
 By default, the default replacement for the original team name will be used in the module.
 You can choose between 'default' mode or 'short' mode showing the 3-letter ID code for the team for a super slim module.
 There is no need to add Teams with different Team-Numbers in the replacments.json File Example Entry:	"JSG Handball Löhne-Mennighüffen-Obernbeck":"JSG Handball LöhMeOb", Will also replace SG Handball Löhne-Mennighüffen-Obernbeck 3 => JSG Handball LöhMeOb 3 and so on.